 A. Timing.
-Unless the court orders otherwise, the Insurer's Initial Discovery responses must be provided within 30 days after the Insurer has submitted a responsive pleading or motion (its first filing in this Court in response or answer to the plaintiff's claim), or within 30 days of the denial of a timely motion to remand if that date is later.
+Unless the court orders otherwise, the Insurer's Initial Discovery responses must be provided within 45 days after the Insurer has submitted a responsive pleading or motion (its first filing in this Court in response or answer to the plaintiff's claim), or within 20 days of the denial of a timely motion to remand if that date is later, or within 20 days of the date of this Order if that date is later.
 The disclosures related to Insurers and the use of the term "Insurer" under this Part shall extend to anyone acting for or on behalf of the Insurer in relation to the claim of the Insured, including the employees, contractors, and agents of either the Insurer or anyone providing services to the Insurer related to the Insured's claim or Claimed Loss.